lzh-mb-mod/RTSCamera/README.md

 - After entering a mission (scene):

-  - Press `O(letter)` to open menu of this mod.
+  - Press `O(letter)` (by default) to open menu of this mod.
 You can access the features of this mod in it.

-    Or you can use the following hotkeys:
+    Or you can use the following hotkeys by default:

   - Press `F10` to switch between rts-style camera and main agent camera.